leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/modify/data_transfer.rst

    Above Threshold
       Only replaces destination value if it's above given threshold *Mix Factor*.
-      How that threshold is interpreted depends on the data type, note that for boolean values this option fakes a logical AND.
+      How that threshold is interpreted depends on the data type, note that for Boolean values this option fakes a logical AND.
    Below Threshold
       Only replaces destination value if it's below given threshold *Mix Factor*.
-      How that threshold is interpreted depends on the data type, note that for boolean values this option fakes a logical OR.
+      How that threshold is interpreted depends on the data type, note that for Boolean values this option fakes a logical OR.
    Mix, Add, Subtract, Multiply
       Apply that operation, using mix factor to control how much of source or destination value to use.
       Only available for a few types (vertex groups, vertex colors).